TheRemoteCoder/Magento-Ecommerce-CE--Scripts-Snippets/README.md

-# Magento E-Commerce CE - Custom features
+# Magento E-Commerce CE - Scripts & Snippets

 - [About](#about)
 - [Features](#features)